dwrobel/flatcam/README.md

 8.02.2020

-- added a new preprocessor for using laser on a Marlin 3D printer named 'Marlin_laser'
+- added a new preprocessor for using laser on a Marlin 3D printer named 'Marlin_laser_use_Spindle_pin'
 - modified the Geometry UI when using laser preprocessors
+- added a new preprocessor file for using laser on a Marlin motion controller but with the laser connected to one of the FAN pins, named 'Marlin_laser_use_FAN_pin'

 5.02.2020